dash29062005/yuva-intern/T6_CI_Integration/README.md

 ```

 **Note:**
-The CI workflow configuration is located at the repository root under
+The CI workflow configuration file (`ci.yml`) is located at the repository root under
 `.github/workflows/ci.yml`, as required by GitHub Actions.

 ---

 ## CI Tool Used
-GitHub Actions was selected due to its seamless GitHub integration and widespread industry adoption for Python projects.
+GitHub Actions was selected due to its seamless integration with GitHub and its widespread adoption in professional Python development workflows.

 ---